Understand an Accountant’s role

 Interview questions to ask when hiring an Accountant

 Selecting the best candidate when hiring can be tricky, as you need to assess a variety of the candidate’s characteristics in collaboration with things such as their qualifications, past experience, communications skills etc. before you can decide if the candidate is well suited for the role or not.
 The detailed questions for an interview will depend on the role you are hiring for such as a management accountant or a finance director role.
-There are however some general questions which need to be asked, to assess the competency of the candidate, you need to ask them:
+There are however some general questions that need to be asked, to assess the competency of the candidate, you need to ask them:

 - To walk you through the basic financial statements.